kubernetes/community/contributors/design-proposals/statefulset-update.md

 1. The StatefulSet's `.Spec.GenerationPartition` is equal to `0`.
-1. All Pods in the StatefulSet are labeled with a `StatefulSetTemplateGenerationLabel` equal to the StatefulSet's `.Status.TargetTemplateGeneration` (This implies they have been created from the PodTemplate at that revision).
+1. All Pods in the StatefulSet are labeled with a `StatefulSetTemplateGenerationLabel` equal to the StatefulSet's `.Status.UpdatedTemplateGeneration` (This implies they have been created from the PodTemplate at that revision).

 When a StatefulSet update is complete, the controller will signal completion by doing the following.

-1. The controller will set the StatefulSet's `.Status.TemplateGeneration` to its `.Status.TargetTemplateGeneration`.
+1. The controller will set the StatefulSet's `.Status.CurrentTemplateGeneration` to its `.Status.UpdatedTemplateGeneration`.
 1. The controller will set the StatefulSet's `Status.CurrentReplicas` to its `Status.UpdatedReplicas`.
 1. The controller will set the StatefulSet's `Status.UpdatedReplicas` to 0.